• Skip to main content

 • Sea salt and freshly ground black pepper

 There are different ways to roast tomatoes.
-This method is almost like a tomato confit (aka meat slow-cooked in oil) instead of on a sheet pan.
+This method is more like a tomato confit (aka slow-cooked in oil) instead of being roasted on a sheet pan.
 Putting the ingredients in a large cooking vessel with oil retains the juiciness of the tomatoes and creates a luxurious melt-in-your-mouth dish.

 If you make it once, it will be your new go-to!